alibaba/hooks/packages/hooks/src/usePrevious/index.en-US.md

 group:
   title: State
   path: /state
-legacy: /state/use-previous
 ---

 # usePrevious

-A Hook to store the previous value
+A Hook to store the previous value.

 ## Examples